Tina Resch: Conviction and imprisonment

 Tina Resch married and divorced twice, changing her name to Christina Boyer, and had a daughter named Amber.
 In April 1992, at the age of three, Amber was found dead, suspected to have been beaten to death.
 Boyer and David Herrin, her boyfriend of a few months, were arrested and tried for the murder of Amber.
 Tina was not present at the time of the death of her daughter, who had been left in Herrin's care at the time.
 The medical examiner at Herrin's trial testified that the cause of Amber's death was "blunt force trauma she received to her head", inflicted shortly before her death, and both Tina and Herrin blamed each other for the injuries.
 Even as the Unsolved Mysteries segment about Tina premiered on May 19, 1993, Boyer was sitting in jail and awaiting trial.
 At the time, the Unsolved Mysteries segment made no mention of the criminal charges against Tina.

 Tina was charged with aggravated battery, and in October 1994, rather than face trial and the possibility of a death sentence, Boyer agreed to a plea bargain negotiated by her attorney and District Attorney Peter Skandalakis.
 She entered an Alford plea, in which she pleaded guilty while maintaining her innocence.
 Tina received a life sentence plus 20 years, with the possibility of parole.
 David Herrin was convicted of cruelty to children, and sentenced to 20 years.
 He was released from Dooly State Prison on November 16, 2011.

 The Atlanta Journal-Constitution referred to Boyer as the "Telekinetic Mom" in some of its reporting on the legal issues in 1994.

 In 2004, William Roll collaborated with writer Valerie Storey on a book entitled Unleashed – Of Poltergeists and Murder: The Curious Story of Tina Resch.
 The book claims Tina possessed telekinetic powers and was innocent in the death of Amber.

-Since 2008, Boyer has been incarcerated at Pulaski State Prison in Hawkinsville, Georgia.
+Boyer was originally incarcerated at Pulaski State Prison in Hawkinsville, Georgia, since 2008, and is currently housed at McRae Correctional Facility in McRae, Georgia.

+Photographer raises doubts about conviction

+Tina Resch refers to herself as Christina Boyer.
+In 2013, photographer Jan Banning obtained permission to take pictures of prisoners in the Pulaski State Prison, including Resch/Boyer..
+Five years later, Banning took a sabbatical year during which he started to investigate Christina Boyer's case, suspecting that she may not have not had a fair trial.
+Banning's attempts to obtain parole for Resch/Boyer resulted in a podcast, published by Dutch public radio.
+Banning wrote a book in which he explains how and why he became convinced that Resch/Boyer was likely not guilty of killing her daughter Amber.
+The Christina Boyer case has also been the subject of a film and a three part documentary.
+Banning used his connections to form a team that is working on setting Resch/Boyer free, but as of June 2025, Resch/Boyer was still in prison.